-Marion Center - EFSP assistance was provided for 13 households in 2019 for rent/mortgage payments.
-The Volunteer Income Tax Assistance Program served 533 clients in 2019.
-The Rapid Rehousing Program assisted 45 households move from unsheltered to sheltered in 2019.
+Marion Center - EFSP assistance was provided for 52 households in 2020 for rent/mortgage payments.
+The Volunteer Income Tax Assistance Program served 483 clients in 2020.
+The Rapid Rehousing Program assisted 195 households move from unsheltered to sheltered in 2020.
 The Personal Needs Pantry is designed to service Marion County residents by providing products that help with everyday needs not normally available in a food pantry or provided with SNAP benefits.
-The Payee Program began in 2019.
+The Payee Program, which began in 2019, served 5 clients in 2020.